foss-scribe/rosser/content/privacy.md

 ## Children's Privacy

-My website is not intended to be viewed by anyone under 18.
-I do not knowingly collect data from children, and should I learn if this has happened, I will immediately remove their data from my services and terminate their account.
+My website is not intended to be viewed by anyone under the age of 18.
+I do not knowingly or intentionally collect data from children, and should I learn if this has happened, I will immediately remove their data from my services and terminate their account.

 ## What I collect